argoproj/argo-cd/docs/getting_started.md

 brew install argocd
 ```

+!!! note
+    To ensure proper functionality, the Argo CD CLI requires HTTP/2 support.
+Verify that your CLI is set up to use HTTP/2, especially if connecting to an Argo CD server over HTTPS.
+Check your system’s configuration or proxy settings if issues arise.

 ## 3. Access The Argo CD API Server

 By default, the Argo CD API server is not exposed with an external IP.
 To access the API server,